Applications of Grassmannian flows to coagulation systems: Coarsening, depinning, multiple merger and other examples

 together with the condition $r(x;0)=r_0(x)$, for a given function $r_0=r_0(x)$.
 This does not match the the general Smoluchowski-type equation in Definition~\ref{def:gSmoluchowski}, as $a_0$, which corresponds to `$-d_0$', is assumed to be strictly positive and we assume $B_0>0$ (only).
-Derrida and Retaux look for underlying solutions to their depinning transition model of the form,

-where the functions $R=R(t)$ and $D=D(t)$ are determined as follows.
-Substituting this solution ansatz into the depinning transition model above, we observe that necessarily $R=R(t)$ and $D=D(t)$ must satisfy,
+Derrida and Retaux look for underlying solutions to their depinning transition model of the form, $r(x;t)=R(t)\mathrm{e}^{-D(t)x}$, where the functions $R=R(t)$ and $D=D(t)$ are determined as follows.
+Substituting this solution ansatz into the depinning transition model above, we observe that necessarily $R=R(t)$ and $D=D(t)$ must satisfy, $\dot{R}=-a_0DR$ and $\dot{D}=-B_0R$.
 Derrida and Retaux integrate this pair of ordinary differential equations to obtain explicit solutions, revealing three different characteristic behaviours depending on whether: (i) $2R(0)B_0<a_0(D(0))^2$ which corresponds to the unpinned phase; (ii) $2R(0)B_0=a_0(D(0))^2$ which corresponds to the critical case; or (iii) $2R(0)B_0>a_0(D(0))^2$ which corresponds to the pinned phase.
-See Derrida and Retaux~\cite{DerridaRetaux} for more details, in particular the critcal time of divergence of $R=R(t)$ and $D=D(t)$ in case (iii).
-With these in hand, our goal herein is to use the Grassmannian flow approach to derived closed form expressions for more general solutions, indeed perturbative solutions, as follows.
-Suppose we define the perturbation $g=g(x;t)$ via the relation,
+See Derrida and Retaux~\cite{DerridaRetaux} for more details, in particular the critical time of divergence of $R=R(t)$ and $D=D(t)$ in case (iii).
+With these in hand, our goal is to use the Grassmannian flow approach to derive closed form expressions for more general solutions, indeed perturbative solutions.
+Suppose we define the perturbation $g=g(x;t)$ via the relation, $r(x;t)=R(t)\mathrm{e}^{-D(t)x}+g(x;t)$, where $R=R(t)$ and $D=D(t)$ satisfy the ordinary differential equations above.
+If $\varepsilon=\varepsilon(x;t)$ represents the function $\varepsilon(x;t)=\mathrm{e}^{-D(t)x}$, then substituting this solution ansatz for $r=r(x;t)$ into the depinning transition model reveals that the perturbation $g=g(x;t)$ necessarily satisfies, $\pa_t g=a_0\,\pa_xg+2B_0R\,\varepsilon\ast g+B_0\,g\ast g$.
+The Laplace transform of this is,